mfgryan/python-app/README.md

 # Python web app

-reading and creating appointments app
+This is a simple single page web application that allows a user to read and create appointments

 ## Installation